-The ability to work in a primarily sedentary position, with the ability to occasionally use force to exert up to 20 pounds.
-The ability to lift, carry or otherwise move objects, books, materials, etc. using up to 10 pounds of force frequently, and/or a negligible amount of force constantly to move objects.
+The ability to work in an active setting, with the ability to periodically use force to exert up to 50 pounds.
+The ability to lift, carry or otherwise move objects, books, materials, etc. using up to 30 pounds of force frequently, and/or a negligible amount of force constantly to move objects.

 The employee has regular and frequent contact with the general public.

 To apply for this position, please apply online at www.cityofevanston.org on or before the closing date.